Arpita-deb/Departmental_store_analysis_in_R/README.md

 ### Show the correlation matrices.

 A correlation matrix is a statistical technique used to evaluate the relationship between two variables in a data set.
 The matrix is a table in which every cell contains a correlation coefficient, where 1 is considered a strong relationship between variables, 0 a neutral relationship and -1 a not strong relationship.
-It’s most commonly used in building regression models.

 ![Rplot05](https://github.com/Arpita-deb/Departmental_store_analysis_in_R/assets/139372731/993f76c8-2674-41d1-a579-d8d7df2c25d6)

 ![Rplot04](https://github.com/Arpita-deb/Departmental_store_analysis_in_R/assets/139372731/65b80a19-adf2-4d37-9e20-13ed493225eb)
 </p><br>

+As can be clearly seen from the correlation matrices, cost price and selling price are highly correlated.
+They are also positively correlated with profit and net profit.
+Net profit is positively but weakly correlated with selling price, cost price, quantity demanded, profit and profit percentage.
+On the other hand, quantity demanded is negatively correlated with selling price, cost price, profit and profit percentage.

 ## Conclusion: